jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/implementation.typ

 However, when dealing with complex 3D models, the situation is different.
 If we don't rely on a normal map, we need to recalculate the displaced normals in some other way.

-![想一下三角形找垂直方向的点]
+//![想一下三角形找垂直方向的点]

 #figure(
-  image("figures/my.png", width: 30%),
+  image("figures/recalnormal.png", width: 100%),
   caption: [
-    test
-  ],
+    Quad has better topology to calculate derivatives than triangle ],
 )

 If only face normal is used, each triangle will appear distinctly flat and the overall effect will be stiff.
-Therefore, it is more desirable to compute normals for each vertex, so that during the rasterization phase, the GPU can interpolate the normals inside the triangles, resulting in a smoother surface effect (see Figure X).
+Therefore, it is more desirable to compute normals for each vertex, so that during the rasterization phase, the GPU can interpolate the normals inside the triangles, resulting in a smoother surface effect.
 Specifically, for each tessellated triangle, we first construct its face normals and accumulate them to each of the three vertices constituting the triangle.
-Taking the topology in Fig. X as an example, if a vertex X is connected to multiple triangles, then that vertex will receive the face normals from each neighboring triangle.
+Taking the topology in Figure 27 as an example, if a vertex X is connected to multiple triangles, then that vertex will receive the face normals from each neighboring triangle.
 In this way, the final normal of vertex X is jointly determined by the normals of all its neighboring triangles, providing better smoothing.

-Since this process is executed in parallel in the Compute Shader, the final normals of all vertices are not immediately available until the end of the calculation Therefore, these normals need to be normalized to ensure they are in the correct range before they are subsequently used.

 #figure(
-  image("figures/my.png", width: 30%),
+  image("figures/accuproc.svg", width: 100%),
   caption: [
-    test
-  ],
+   Affected region of normal recalculation on the central triangle(left) and normal accumulate process(mid and right) ],
 )

+Since this process is executed in parallel in the Compute Shader, the final normals of all vertices are not immediately available until the end of the calculation Therefore, these normals need to be normalized to ensure they are in the correct range before they are subsequently used.

+// #figure(
+//   image("figures/my.png", width: 30%),
+//   caption: [
+//     test
+//   ],
+// )
+//
-![flat normal and smooth normal]
+// ![flat normal and smooth normal]

+//![点和triangles，影响, 比如第一个影响，然后第二个]

 #figure(
-  image("figures/my.png", width: 30%),
+  image("figures/accunormal.svg", width: 100%),
   caption: [
-    test
+    accumulated normals(left) and normalized normal(right)
   ],
 )

-![点和triangles，影响, 比如第一个影响，然后第二个]

-#figure(
-  image("figures/my.png", width: 30%),
-  caption: [
-    test
-  ],
-)

-![normal accumulation]
+//![normal accumulation]

-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页
-代码还会仔加1页